[Artworks] should not seek to be fetishised objects of perfection, but rather useful tools for thought.

 WORK

-The works he is best known for are a series of delicate paper and LED light installations, called B2FH, created between 2012-2017.
-Combining natural patterns and astronomical imagery the works explore the relationship between the microcosmic and macrocosmic perspectives of the universe attempting to depict the world at the very extremes of human perception.
-The artwork’s surface, which has been punctured and destroyed to make a rich and multi-layered ravines, focus the viewer on the physicality of the work of art developed from a reading of the book ‘The Work of Art as Object’ by Richard Wollheim.
-The works establish a layered boundary between the viewer and the light source and play with the borders behind which beauty can be found.
+Dijon Dajee is best known for his series of delicate paper and LED light installations, titled "B2FH," created between 2012 and 2017.
+These works combine natural patterns with astronomical imagery to explore the relationship between microcosmic and macrocosmic perspectives of the universe, attempting to depict the world at the very extremes of human perception.
+The surface of each piece, intricately punctured and textured to create rich, multi-layered ravines, emphasizes the physicality of the artwork.
+This approach is inspired by Richard Wollheim's book, "The Work of Art as Object," and establishes a complex boundary between the viewer and the light source, playing with the notion of where beauty can be found.
 Link

 PHILOSOPHY

 Dajee studied Philosophy, specialising in Analytic Aesthetics at the University of York gaining his Master's in 2008.
 His main area of research was in Idealist Aesthetic philosophy, studying the works of R.G.
 Collingwood and Bernadetto Croce.
-His master's thesis put forward the notion that Collingwood's theory of 'art proper' could best be understood as a teleological exploration of the jazz movement that was in full swing at the same time and introducing the idea of the 'improvisational art object'.
+His master's thesis put forward the notion that Collingwood's theory of 'art proper' could best be understood as a teleological exploration of the jazz movement that was in full swing at the same time, introducing the idea of the 'improvisational art object'.

 Contact